 2. Queen Rearing

-When you begin to rear queens, you will need to have swarms that can adopt your virgin queen before you find her a permanent residence.
+When you begin to rear queens, you will need to have swarms that can adapt your virgin queen before you find her a permanent residence.

 These queenless hives usually comprise of nurse bees, some brood, honey, and pollen to keep them fed until some of the brood emerge to take over nursing duties leading to the graduation of nurse bees to foragers.